 - An environment in which each member of the school community feels confident enough to take risks and recognise that making mistakes is implicit in the learning process.

 - Independence, self-confidence, self-esteem and lively, imaginative and enquiring minds;

-- Understanding, tolerance, respect and empathy for social, moral, spiritual and cultural diversity;
+- Understanding, tolerance, respect and empathy for social, moral, spiritual and cultural diversity, ethnicity, gender and sexuality;

 - Self awareness, social skills, a set of moral values, internal discipline, the ability to know what is right and what is wrong and the understanding that rules and laws protect us and keep us safe;